 All applications for admission must be submitted online during the prescribed application period.

 Applicants who plan to enroll for classes at a Technical Vocational Education and Training (TVET) college under the Unisa-TVET agreement may apply via the relevant TVET college or at Unisa via the online or self-help options.

 Honours degrees & postgraduate diplomas qualification

-Unisa will accept applications for admission to honours degrees and postgraduate diplomas for the 2019 academic year from 21 August – 28 September 2018.
+Unisa will accept applications for admission to honours degrees and postgraduate diplomas for the new academic year from the date stated above.

 Anyone wanting to start a new qualification must apply for admission, including first-time Unisa applicants, Unisa students changing to a new qualification and applicants in their final year of an undergraduate qualification who wish to continue with postgraduate studies.